 Brewer Dereck Hales, along with his wife and venue manager Diti, have created a space that Cheltenham was clearly crying out for, with their menu of American barbeque food and finely curated beer list both proving popular with local businesses and those from further afield from its first days in November 2015.

 A good tap list alone doesn't make a brewpub, however; it needs a food menu to match, and on that point Bad Shepherd delivers.
 In developing the venue, Dereck and Diti wanted to create a space that matched their own style of entertaining at their home.
-That is: great beer on tap and American style comfort food, including smoked meats from their own smoker like pulled pork, brisket, and plenty of slaw.
-For them, comfort food should be flavourful, hearty, honest and simple.
-And, of course, perfectly matched with a beer.
+That is: great beer on tap and American-style barbecue, including brisket, pulled pork and lamb ribs.
+Just as they make sure their beer is lovingly presented, for Bad Shepherd, the food menu is all about letting the meat shine and serving it in a way that brings people together.

 With clientele going beyond beer lovers searching out new brews to encompass nearby office workers ducking in to grab a sandwich for lunch and families chatting over the hubbub of happy children, Bad Shepherd has created something of a community hub for Cheltenham.
 And, from the off, the suburb seems to be more than happy to be led into temptation.